todhm/sd_feed/Readme.md

 ---
 ### Warning
 - Your uploaded image might be exposed to our promotion contents.
 - It does not mean we will make a profit from your contents.
-There is possibility that your contents is exposed to outer space
+There is possibility that other people might see your content indirectly when we trying to introduce our feed to other people.

 ### Todo & Further Features.